Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Measures of Predictive Performance

-\section{Bivariate Brier Score}
+\subsection{Bivariate Brier Score}

-To assess predictive performance in semi-competing risk settings, we propose a bivariate extension to the inverse probability of censoring weighting (IPCW)-approximated Brier Score \cite{brier1950verification}.
+To assess predictive performance in semi-competing risk settings, we propose a bivariate extension to the inverse probability of censoring weighting (IPCW)-approximated Brier Score \citep{brier1950verification}.
 Let $S_i(t) = \Pr(T_{i1} > t,\ T_{i2} > t) $ denote the disease-free survival function for individual $i$ at a given, fixed time point $t$.
 Further, denote an estimate of $S_i(t)$ by $\pi_i(t)$, e.g., based on (\ref{eq:condhaz1})- (\ref{eq:condhaz3}).
 If $S_i(t)$ were known, a bivariate Brier score would simply be the mean squared error, ${\rm MSE}(t) = \frac{1}{n}\sum_{i=1}^n \left[S_i(t) - \pi_i(t)\right]^2$.
 With unknown $S_i(t)$, we estimate it with our observed data, and in the presence of censoring.
 Let $G_i(t) = \Pr(C_i > t) > 0$ be the survival function of the censoring distribution for the $i$th individual.
 We propose a bivariate Brier score for assessing $\pi_i(t)$ as follows:

-With $G_i(t)$ known, the expectation of the IPCW-approximated bivariate Brier score is equal to ${\rm MSE}(t)$ plus a constant that is free of $\pi_i(t)$ and represents the irreducible error incurred by approximating $S_i(t)$ in a data-driven fashion (Supplement C).
-As $G_i(t)$ is unknown, we replace it by $\hat{G}_i(t)$, a consistent Kaplan-Meier estimate.
+If $G_i(t)$ is known, the expectation of the IPCW-approximated bivariate Brier score is equal to ${\rm MSE}(t)$ plus a constant that is free of $\pi_i(t)$, which represents the irreducible error incurred by approximating $S_i(t)$ in a data-driven fashion (Supplement C).
+As $G_i(t)$ is unknown in practice, we replace it by $\hat{G}_i(t)$, its Kaplan-Meier estimate.